 The important thing is to pick a school that’s most likely to help you effectively and affordably achieve your ambitions in the legal industry.

 Most importantly, only pick a law school that’s accredited by the ABA.
-For more law school information to aid in your selection during the application process, check out the Law School Admission Council.
+For more law school information to aid in your selection during the law school application process, check out the Law School Admission Council.

 Get Your JD